 History and Art of the Trevi Fountain

 Even though everybody knows the Trevi Fountain as one of the highest examples of the Italian Baroque, the origins of this major Rome landmark are to be traced far back.
-As a matter of fact, the masterpiece by Nicola Salvi we see today is in fact the celebration of the Aqua Virgo aqueduct as its last spring.
+As a matter of fact, the masterpiece by Nicola Salvi we see today is in fact the last show of the Aqua Virgo aqueduct.

 Throughout the centuries, the fountain was slightly modified.
 In the 15th century, instead of three, they installed one large tub and a local family was employed to take care of the fountain, manage the citizens who would go to take water, and protect it from those who would fill entire tanks to then sell it.

 Often, throughout the centuries, popes and noble families offered to restore fountains around the city as a way to elevate their name by carving their name and coat of arms on the sculpture.
 Several were the popes who ordered maintenance and renovation of what became the Trevi Fountain, from Niccolò V to Pius IV to the powerful Urban VIII from the Barberini family who decided to commission Gian Lorenzo Bernini nonetheless to replace this unpretentious tub with a majestic fountain.

 The famous architect submitted several projects, all extremely costly.
 Urban VIII, however, didn’t want to give up on his favorite artist and made the unpopular move to increase the tax on wine.
 As if this wasn’t enough, he also gave written permission to Bernini to dismantle the tomb of Cecilia Metella in the ancient Appian Way so that its beautiful marble could be used to complete the fountain in Trevi.